 Tips For Success

-• Using cornstarch or ClearJel as the thickener doesn’t muddle the flavor of the fruit like flour can.
+- Using cornstarch as the thickener doesn’t muddle the flavor of the fruit like flour can.
+However, if you want to use flour, double the amount (which would be 10 teaspoons of flour).

 This rich Butterscotch Cinnamon Pie is incredible in every way!
 Thick, soft, and gooey, the creamy butterscotch filling makes an indulgent treat.
 And our turtle pie is just as decadent.